-While there is much planning and work to do, we have set a course toward offering the region’s best lift-serviced downhill mountain bike trails.
+While there is much planning and work to do, we have set a course toward offering the region’s best lift-serviced downhill mountain bike trail.
 If you’re half as excited about this as we are, you’ve already jumped out of your chair and onto your bike!
 There is lots of mountain biking to do around Mt Hood in the meantime.

 We have contracted with Gravity Logic, a consulting firm out of Whistler, British Columbia to design and develop our mountain bike trail plans.
 Gravity Logic is the creator of the world-famous Whistler Mountain Bike Park that has earned the position of being the gold-standard by which other mountain bike areas are measured.

 Commitment To Quality

 Building fun trails is one thing.
 Building, managing and maintaining quality mountain bike action is another.
 We’re positioned to do the latter with solid commitment, expert consultation, and an eye for detail.
 Trails will be constructed using tested methodologies created by professional groups such as IMBA (International Mountain Bike Association) and NWTA (Northwest Trail Alliance).
 If it isn’t fun, strong, and built-to-last — you won’t find it at Timberline.